sagedemage/packet_analyzer/README.md

-# network_traffic_sniffer
+# packet_analyzer
-Network sniffer and analyzer using Python with scapy.
+Packet analyzer written in Python with scapy.
 The GUI uses Qt (PySide6).